-The promotion, jointly sponsored by the U.S. and U.K. companies, and organized by agent Robert Paterson, brought a cross-section of the American parent's rich roster of progressive pop acts across the Atlantic in a bold gamble to establish them-and through them the idiom-in the British arket, and to a lesser extent the European zone, too.
+The promotion, jointly sponsored by the U.S. and U.K. companies, and organized by agent Robert Paterson, brought a crosssection of the American parent's rich roster of progressive pop acts across the Atlantic in a bold gamble to establish them-and through them the idiom-in the British market, and to a lesser extent the European zone, too.

-Despite the hectic sales period recently experienced here by CBS -the last quarter has been the busiest of its five years in the British market-acts like Taj Mahal, It's a Beautiful Day and Santana have not been achieving the recognition accorded them in but we felt we should do something to stimulate it, rather than wait for it to come in an isolated way
+Despite the hectic sales period recently experienced here by CBS -the last quarter has been the busiest of its five years in the British market-acts like Taj Mahal, It's a Beautiful Day and Santana have not been achieving the recognition accorded them in America.

-'Appreciation was just not developing in England and Europe in the same way that it has happened in the U.S.." explained Columbia Records president Clive Davis. from whom stemmed the idea of the spectacular promotion.
-"We knew the interest was there for a major breakthrough to be made,
+"Appreciation was just not developing in England and Europe in the same way that it has happened in the U.S.," explained Columbia Records president Clive Davis, from whom stemmed the idea of the spectacular promotion, "We knew the interest was there for a major breakthrough to be made, but we felt we should do something to stimulate it, rather than wait for it to come in an isolated way."